-Carole Lombard’s star sapphire and diamond brooch was a sensational piece of jewelry.
+Carole Lombard shown above is wearing her star sapphire and diamond brooch.
+This was truly a sensational piece of jewelry.

 With so many articles written about this amazing gem, we are convinced that Carole Lombard designed and owned this brooch.
 Who made or where it is now is a still a mystery.

 Larry McQueen, owner of The Collection of Motion Picture Costume Design recounts his research on the famous jewel:

 The History of Carole Lombard’s Star Sapphire Brooch